Understanding Your Academic Standing

 • Semesters in which students completed a semester withdrawal as well as Summer and Winter semesters are not factored into consideration for the three consecutive semesters.

-• What happens next: Your record is reviewed by the Academic Standing Committee to decide whether to suspend you or offer the standing “Suspended but Reinstated.”
+• What happens next: Your record is reviewed by the Academic Actions Committee to decide whether to suspend you or offer the standing “Suspended but Reinstated.”

-• Meaning: You’ve met the criteria for suspension but are conditionally allowed to continue for the next semester.
+• Meaning: You’ve met the criteria for suspension but the Academic Actions Committee conditionally allowed continued enrollment for the next semester.

 • Goal: Achieve at least a 2.0 semester GPA to remain enrolled.